 Although the master bathroom is not accessible when the slideouts are retracted, a pathway to the midcoach bathroom remains unobstructed.
 The two slideouts provide a practical, relaxing, and quite comfortable living space when extended.

 Monitors on either side of the steering column provide camera views for both sides of the motorhome.
 Another monitor connects to the backup camera.
 The instrument cluster and all controls and switches for chassis functions are well placed and easily accessible.
 I felt immediately at ease upon slipping into the driver’s seat.
 Both cockpit seats, by the way, boast a custom-stitched Holiday Rambler logo, adding a high-class look.

 The copilot’s side of the dash features a slide-out workstation, perfect for holding a computer, tablet, or road atlas.
 A 12-volt-DC receptacle is available for charging needs.
 Indentations in the center and right portions of the flat dash prevent small items from rolling off while in transit.
 Both the driver and passenger sides have a personal lamp, fan, and cup holder.
-Small magazine or knickknack nooks are mounted above each occupant.
+Above each occupant are small nooks for magazine or knickknacks.
 The fire extinguisher is just inside the entry door (according to code), within reach of the seated copilot.

 An optional Euro-Loft electric bed provides additional sleeping space.
 Mounted above the cockpit seats, and flush to the ceiling when retracted, the bed lowers to a sleeping position with the flip of a switch.
 At the very front of the coach, a centrally mounted LED television hangs from the ceiling, flanked by storage compartments; a lockout feature prevents the TV from operating while the coach is in motion.